oSoc19/reliability-score-backend/README.md

 }
 ```

 :bulb: *For example purposes, we only show a single route in this example above.
-In reality, several routes are returned by the backedn.*
+In reality, several routes are returned by the backend.*

 ## Machine Learning